 In Ireland the title ‘architect’ is protected by legislation.
 This means that if a person wishes to describe themselves as an architect they must be admitted to the Register for Architects.

-There are a number of routes to registration, but typically if you are studying in Ireland you will:
+There are a number of routes to registration, you can see all of them on our Admissions page, but typically if you are studying in Ireland you will:

 1) Graduate with a prescribed degree in architecture [see "Studying Architecture in Ireland" below];

 2) Obtain at least two years of approved postgraduate professional training;